 Walk back to Ostbahnof and take any train going towards the central station.

-Exploring Historic Monuments Across The River Spree: Once you’re back at the central station, take the exit towards Washingtonplatz (the opposite exit from where the airport shuttle leaves) and cross the river Spree.
+Once you’re back at the central station, take the exit towards Washingtonplatz (the opposite exit from where the airport shuttle leaves) and cross the river Spree.

 Now, first on the list is the Parliament Building or Reichstag.

-You will definitely have not enough time to take a guided tour inside the parliament, however, if you think you can spare an extra 30-45 minutes, visit the Reichstag dome for great views of the city.
+You will have not enough time to take a guided tour inside the parliament, however, if you think you can spare an extra 30-45 minutes, visit the Reichstag dome for great views of the city.
 It is free to access but you need to book your place in advance.

 Next on the list is Brandenburg Gate for a quick photo op.
 A symbol of Berlin and German division during the Cold War, Brandenburg Gate is now a national symbol of peace and unity and a mandatory stop for anyone visiting Berlin.